andrew/ultimate-awesome/README.md

 - [awesome-aleo](https://github.com/howardwu/awesome-aleo) - 🏎️ A curated list of Aleo & Leo code and resources 🏎️.
 - [awesome-video](https://github.com/sitkevij/awesome-video) - A curated list of awesome video frameworks, libraries, specifications and software.
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
+- [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
 - [awesome-unique-id](https://github.com/grantcarthew/awesome-unique-id) - A curated list of awesome Unique IDs.
 - [awesome-playcanvas](https://github.com/playcanvas/awesome-playcanvas) - A curated list of awesome PlayCanvas assets, resources, and more.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.